lekoala/formidable-elements/readme.md

-Since its not easy to distinguish a move (through node.appendChild) or a removal (through el.remove or node.removeChild), this library assume a delay of 1 second, after which the destroyed function is called
+Since its not easy to distinguish a move (through node.appendChild) or a removal (through el.remove or node.removeChild), this library assume a delay of 1 second, after which the destroyed function is called (this feels like a hack, but if you have a better idea, let me know :-) ).

-destroyed will clear config.
+`destroyed` will clear config.
 If for some reason that node is added again to the dom, created will happen again.

 ## Configure elements

 Configure the underlying library by using the data-config attribute.
-Don't forget to use single quotes for the attribute.
+Don't forget to use 'single quotes' for the attribute.

 ```html